-The BondBloxx BBB Rated 5-10 Year Corporate Bond ETF (the "Fund") seeks to track the investment results of an index composed of BBB-rated, fixed-rate, taxable U.S. dollar-denominated corporate bonds issued by U.S. and non-U.S. corporate issuers with remaining maturities of greater than or equal to five years and less than ten years.
+The BondBloxx B Rated USD High Yield Corporate Bond ETF (the "Fund") seeks to track the investment results of an index composed of B (or its equivalent) fixed rate U.S. dollar-denominated, high yield corporate bonds.

 Fees and Expenses